Generalised Fisher Information in Defective Fokker-Planck Equations: Introduction

 where $f_\infty(x)$ is a positive function that represents the equilibrium we expect to converge to.
 It is conventional to assume that $f$ has the same mass as $f_\infty$, i.e.\ $\int_{\R^d} f(x) dx = \int_{\R^d} f_\infty(x) dx$.
 Due to the linearity of \eqref{eq:fokkerplanck} we shall assume that $f_\infty$ has mass $1$. \end{definition} It is worth to mention that condition \eqref{eq:psicondition} is equivalent to the concavity of $\frac{1}{\psi''}$ on $\R_+$.
 For more information on such functionals we direct the reader to \cite{AMTU01,BaEmD85}.

+To be able to state our main theorem, we need to remind ourselves the notions of defectiveness of an eigenvalue: \begin{definition} An eigenvalue is \textit{defective} if its geometric multiplicity is strictly less than its algebraic multiplicity.
+We will call this difference the \textit{defect} of the eigenvalue. \end{definition}

-Arnold and Erb showed that the rate of convergence to equilibrium, measured with these entropies, depends on the minimum of the real parts of the eigenvalues of the matrix $\C$ \textit{and} the defects associated to these eigenvalues.
+Arnold and Erb showed that the rate of convergence to equilibrium, measured with \amit{relative entropies as defined above}, depends on the minimum of the real parts of the eigenvalues of the matrix $\C$ \textit{and} the defects associated to these eigenvalues.
 Denoting by

 and